ruchitachandhok/sei-flex-49/SCHEDULE.md

 # Unit 1
 *Note that the schedule does not mention Outcomes (with career coach Zoe): which happens every Thursday starting week 5.

-### Week 3: Simple DOM Apps, Responsive design, loops and arrays
+### Week 3: Simple DOM Apps, responsive design, loops and arrays

 <table>
 <thead>